Farihal/MSc-course-project-on-PV-System-design/All Calculations.md

 ![Pump Performance Curve](holland.png "Pump Performance Curve")

 4. Pumps used in solar irrigation are of centrifugal type.
 We now consult performance curve of cenrifugal pumps (where the motor is built with the pump) from a manufacturer- Holland Applied Technologies.
-For the model **Waukesha C216-3500**, we get that a `10 HP = 7457 W` pump is required for a pump head (TDH) of `140 feet` and water requirement of `220.14 gpm `at `6 inches diameter impeller`.
+For the model **Waukesha C216-3500**, we get that a our pump requires `10 HP = 7457 W`  for a pump head (TDH) of `140 feet` and water requirement of `220.14 gpm `at `6 inches diameter impeller`.

 ## PV Installation Sizing